Fanning Island Fishing - Remote Pacific Island

-There are six, small thatch-roofed wooden huts, called kiakias, allowing for single accommodations.
-Each is a small low building with a full bed encompassed in bug netting.
+Each angler has their own small thatch-roofed wooden hut, called a kiakia.
+Each hut is a small low building with a full bed encompassed in bug netting.
 Everything is open air, with ample space to spread out gear and settle in.
-The roofs are low and while there is solar-powered light.
-A flashlight is a must as it is fairly dark at night even with the low lights.
+The roofs are low, and while there is solar-powered light, a flashlight is a must.
 Each hut is isolated and overall very private.

-At Bruno’s you are literally immersed in the island life.
-Though the huts are private, expect curious friendly neighbors who are curious about the foreigners visiting their island.
-Children are running around and roosters are making a ruckus all of the time, even at night.
+At Bruno’s, you are literally immersed in the island life.
+Although the huts are private, expect curious, friendly neighbors who want to know more about the foreigners visiting their island.
+Children are running around, and roosters are making a ruckus all of the time, even at night.

-There is covered outdoor dining area with two picnic tables.
+There is a covered outdoor dining area with two picnic tables.
 The food is surprisingly excellent.
-You’ll enjoy fresh fish, lobster, giant mantis prawn, land crab, local chicken and eggs, and local pork.
+You’ll enjoy fresh fish, lobster, giant mantis prawn, land crab, local pork, and local chicken and eggs.
 Fresh bananas, bread fruit, limes, and on occasion, small mangos.

 Wi-Fi is not available on Fanning Island.